Find more garden information

 In the vegetable garden, it’s the cool weather crops — lettuce, spinach, arugula, broccoli, kale, cauliflower, peas, cilantro — that suffer in hot weather.
 (See Cool-Weather Crops, at right.)
 Even with an abundant and consistent supply of water, when temperatures rise over 80 degrees, these plants tend to stop growing, go to seed, or just give up the ghost.

 Cool-weather crops should be grown on either side of midsummer heat.
 The plants will be much healthier and they’ll taste better, too.
 Look for varieties that are well matched to spring or fall production.
 Plan to sow salad greens every couple weeks to maintain a steady supply of high-quality leaves.
-To learn more about succession planting, read Double Your Harvest with a Second Planting and The Vegetable Garden in Autumn.
+To learn more about succession planting, read Double Your Harvest with a Second Planting.

 Perennials that bloom in mid and late summer, such as asters, echinacea, rudbeckia, sedum and daylilies, are usually unfazed by heat.
 They may need extra water when the thermometer hits 90 degrees, but the heat itself doesn't bother them much.